 Is everyone happy about the bill?
 Of course not.
-This wouldn’t be America if we could persuade politicians to calmly compromise on behalf of the greater good.
-That said, there is a higher than usual amount of support for this ballot proposal.
+However, there is substantial support for the proposal.
 And why not: it’s an election year.
 What better – and let’s face it, safer – topic to champion than free speech?
 You’d be hard pressed to find a voter opposed to First Amendment rights.

 Is the bill a redundant piece of anti-censorship legislation?
 Or, is it a wolf in bi-partisan, kumbaya clothing?

 Will this bill be terrible for small businesses lacking huge budgets to: